• Home

 Research Interests

-We are also currently active in local outreach projects focused on teaching about water collection to area 6th-12th grade students.
-Students are taught how to collect water samples, gather meta data, and plate water on growth media.
+We are also currently active in local outreach projects focused on teaching about water collection to area students.
+Participants are taught how to collect water samples, gather meta data, and plate water on growth media.
 Water samples and colonies are transferred to the Jude lab and followed up for stocking and further analysis.
 If you are interested in getting involved with this study, contact Professor Jude today!

 Publications